ChrisAnd1998/Anno1800ModMenu/README.md

 # Anno1800ModMenu
-A mod menu for Anno 1800 based on Dear ImGui.
+A mod menu for Anno 1800 based on Dear ImGui created by ChrisAND1998.
 You can show/hide the menu with F7.

 # Installation
 Extract Anno1800ModMenuDX11.dll, Anno1800ModMenuDX12.dll and d3d11.dll to the folder where the anno exe is located (...\Anno 1800\Bin\Win64).